Last Updated on January 10, 2026 by Martina McKeough

-If you have invested in a pair of the very latest expensive sheepskin slippers you obviously want them to last and stay looking good for as long as possible.
-But what do you do when you when they start smelling and you can’t stop the pong?
-Well here is our guide to help you learn how to clean smelly sheepskin slippers and banish the odor so that you can avoid throwing them in the trash.
+If like me you have invested in a pair of expensive sheepskin slippers you obviously want them to stay looking good for as long as possible.
+But what do you do when they start smelling?
+Here’s how to clean smelly sheepskin slippers and remove odors so you can keep them smelling fresh and clean.

 This post may contain affiliate links which means that we get a commission if you choose to make a purchase through the link.
 This is at no cost to you.
 Please read our disclosure page for more information.